esl/code-beam-america/_participants/thiago-esteves.md

 ---
 name: Thiago Esteves
-pic_url: "/assets/images/thiago-esteves.png"
+pic_url: "/assets/images/Thiago_Esteves.jpg"
-tagline: Tech Lead Consultant at Erlang Solutions | Founder at Calori
+tagline: Software Architect at Erlang Solutions
 github: thiagoesteves
+linkedin: in/thiago-cesar-calori-esteves-972368115/

 ---
-Thiago is a Founder at Calori & Tech Lead Consultant at Erlang Solutions.
-He is Software, Erlang, Elixir, Phoenix liveview consultant.

-“Every project has fought a battle you know nothing about, please be kind”
+Thiago Esteves is a Software Engineer whose career has evolved from low-level systems with microcontrollers to embedded systems, safety applications, and high-level language applications such as web servers.
+With a strong hardware background, he brings a unique perspective to software solutions.
+With over 20 years of experience—more than six dedicated to Beam projects—Thiago has led and contributed to many successful projects.
+Now, he's focused on spreading the word that the BEAM is all you need!